Management - Graduate

 1. Hold a bachelor’s degree or a master degree with a minimum average grade of 75 or hold a higher degree.

-2. Obtained a score of at least 45 on the quantitative section of the GMAT or a score of at least 130 in the quantitative section of the psychometric or a score of at least 700 on the quantitative SAT, as prerequisite for applying to the MBA program and the M.Sc.
+2. Obtained a score of at least 45 on the quantitative section of the GMAT or a score of at least 79 on the quantitative section of the GMAT Focus Edition or a score of at least 129 in the quantitative section of the psychometric or a score of at least 700 on the quantitative SAT, as prerequisite for applying to the MBA program and the M.Sc.

 3. Admission of candidates who hold a degree from universities abroad or from branches of foreign universities in Israel, which is recognized by the HEC (High Education Council in Israel), is subject to the Faculty’s Admission Committee approval.

-Admission will be considered on the basis of a formula that weights the grade of the degree the candidate already holds and quantitative GMAT/ quantitative psychometric score (depending on the requirements of the program for which the candidate is applying).
-Candidates will be admitted if they comply with the above conditions and have an Admission Weighted Score of 81.
+Admission will be considered on the basis of a formula that weights the grade of the degree the candidate already holds and quantitative GMAT or GMAT Focus Edition/ quantitative psychometric score (depending on the requirements of the program for which the candidate is applying).
+Candidates will be admitted if they comply with the above conditions and have an Admission Weighted Score of 79.

 Any additions to or deviations from the above admission requirements for individual programs are given below.
 Moreover, the Faculty’s Admissions Committee reserves the right to change or add requirements at its discretion.
 The Committee gives priority to candidates who have stated one of the Faculty’s programs as a first choice.